How To Use AI To Become a Better Writer

 11. Simulate dialogue between characters

-You can also use generative Al to simulate dialogue.
-This can be helpful from a creative perspective and a marketing one.
+You can also use generative AI to simulate dialogue.
+This can be helpful both from a creative and marketing perspective.

 For example, you could ask ChatGPT to create a conversation between two personas that represent your target audience—and then turn the output into a short commercial.